KlimaDAO/klimadao/carbonmark-data/README.md

 When creating new Cards the following should be done:

-- Create a Query if it does not exist in `lib/chart/queries`
+- Create a Query if it does not exist in `lib/charts/queries`
-  - Create typings for the query response if it does not exist in `lib/chart/types`
+  - Create typings for the query response if they does not exist in `lib/charts/types`
-- Create an Aggregator `lib/chart/queries/aggregators`
+- Create an Aggregator `lib/charts/aggregators`
-  - Create typings for the dataset if it does not exist in `lib/chart/types`
+  - Create typings for the dataset if it does not exist in `lib/charts/types`
 - Create a Chart component in `components/charts`
   - Create new helper components if necessary in `components/charts/helpers`
 - Create a Card component in `components/cards`